 Information about students is collected and maintained by the school office within the student's cumulative file and the school's Digital Student Information System.
-For more details, reference The Prentice Handbook Appendix Four: Cumulative Records Policy in PowerSchool.
+For more details, reference The Prentice Handbook.

 Rights of Access to Student Records:

 Parents/legal guardians have the right to access, copy and challenge educational records related to their child (California Education Code 49070).
 No persons other than the parents and specified agencies shall have access to school records without parental permission unless it is directory information.